kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 ## PHQ9 Score Interpreter Knowledge Object and its Composition

-### KO’s CBK Model - Knowledge Payload
+### KO’s CBK Payload

-Knowledge Object payload is defined as a document compromised of one more knowledge content entities[1].
-Following is a description of the payload files in the PHQ9 Score Interpreter KO.
+Inside this KO the CBK payload with a computer readable and executable representation of the validated Personal Health Questionnaire 9 (PHQ-9) depression screening tool and related scoring and interpretation information is found in the index.js file.
+This representation is in the JavaScript (JS) programming language, the same programming language that most web browsers now execute.

+For this KO, the index.js file contains JS code that accepts three inputs or parameters ​​ (1) the total PHQ9 numeric score summing an individual's responses to the PHQ-9 questionnaire (Total_PHQ9_Score), (2) an array of the individual's answers to the PHQ-9 questionnaire which can be summed to compute the total PHQ-9 score (Answers_Array), and (3) a flag either to return or not return the PHQ-9 questionnaire itself in English (Send_Questionnare).

+When executed, the index.js code validates the inputs.
+If problems with the inputs are found, then the computed result indicates what those problems are.
+If the inputs are as expected then the index.js code provides interpretations and recommendations tied to the Total PHQ9 score.
+The following is the source for these interpretations and recommendations based on the Total PHQ9 score https://www.hiv.uw.edu/page/mental-health-screening/phq-9.

 #### Description of the payload files
 There are two payload files in written in JavaScript in the PHQ9 Score Interpreter KO named index.js file and test.js.

-Index.js file contains JS code that takes input request for three parameters ​​that are Total_PHQ9_Score, Answers_Array, and Send_Questionnare.
-Total_PHQ9_Score represents the total PHQ9 questionnaire score.
-Answers_Array represents the score from individual nine answers to the PHQ9 questions.
-Send_Questionnare represents the request to send the PHQ9 questionnaire.

-The index.js file has multiple functions that does error checking of the input and provide interpretations and recommendations to the provided PHQ9 score input.
-Following is the source for the interpretations of the PHQ9 score https://www.hiv.uw.edu/page/mental-health-screening/phq-9.

 The test.js file contains multiple tests that are deployed to check the validity of error handling code in the index.js file.